slmhastings/Penny-Blog/src/pages/blog/2021-05-20-what-the-heck-is-crypto.md

 ---
 templateKey: blog-post
-title: "What the heck is Crypto? "
+title: "What the heck is crypto? "
 date: 2021-05-24T22:00:00.000Z
 description: >+
   Cryptocurrency.
 Bitcoin.
 NFTs.
 We’re bringing the girl talk – and much-needed